 top of page

-Fluorescent Light Bulb Facts
+LED Bulb Facts

 • According to the Center for Disease Control*, symptoms of mercury poisoning can range from mild tremors, impaired memory and coordination, and skin irritation to severe coughing, tachycardia, difficulty breathing, nausea, vomiting, diarrhea, and severe tremors.